 After two years with no côte de boeuf, no beef ribs, no t-bone steaks and no oxtail, the British government declared in 1999 that British beef safe to eat on the bone, and all these classic dishes were once again legal.
 The French were a little slow to respond to that, probably due to their baseless confidence that French beef is somehow better than British (it isn’t).

-Earlier in 1999, before the bony beef ban was lifted, Gary Rhodes was all over British televisions cooking bang-up, classic British dishes with modern twist designed to elevate them to greatness.
+Earlier in 1999, before the bony beef ban was lifted, the late Gary Rhodes was all over British televisions cooking bang-up, classic British dishes with modern twist designed to elevate them to greatness.
 Many of us were hooked in by the spiky-haired, silken-voiced Rhodes seductively narrating the careful patterning of creamy mash on top of a rich shepherd’s pie filling.
 I loved the series, and we bought the book.

 As a reference volume for classic food, Rhodes’ New British Classics is overtaken somewhat by Prue Leith’s Cookery Bible, but that is only because NBC contains a load of nifty modern twists where Leith sticks with the recipes of our grandmothers.
 But as an inspirational volume from which to explore British food, it has no equal – it is almost our Larousse.